abdullashahil/VibeCopilot-fitness-backend/README.md

 A RESTful API backend for managing fitness appointments, built with FastAPI and MongoDB.
 Provides CRUD operations for appointments with separate employee and trainer functionalities.

 ## Deployment Link
-(Backend hosting on vercel is having some issues) **Backend API**: [https://vibecopilot-fitness-backend.onrender.com/docs](https://vibecopilot-fitness-backend.onrender.com/docs)
+**Backend API**: [https://vibecopilot-fitness-backend.onrender.com/docs](https://vibecopilot-fitness-backend.onrender.com/docs)